4d/docs/docs/commands/sql-execute.md

 ```4d
   // Log in to the remote database
  SQL LOGIN("IP:192.168.18.15:19812";"user";"password";*)
  If(OK=1)
   // Starting from here all SQL requests are made on the remote database

-    C_TEXT($LastName_value) // 4D variable used in the search statement
+    var $LastName_value : Text // 4D variable used in the search statement
     ARRAY TEXT($a_LastName;0) // Temporary storage of remote values for LastName
     ARRAY TEXT($a_FirstName;0) // Temporary storage of remote values for FirstName

-    C_BOOLEAN($UseSQL) //Choice of means for local storage of data from the remote database
+    var $UseSQL : Boolean //Choice of means for local storage of data from the remote database
   // (demo only)

     $LastName_value:="Smith" // Initialization of 4D variable

   // Associate the 4D $LastName_value variable with the first "?" in the SQL request
     SQL SET PARAMETER($LastName_value;SQL param in)

   // From the remote PERSONS table, retrieve the values of the LastName and FirstName fields
   // where "LastName = Smith" and store them in the $a_LastName and $a_FirstName arrays
     SQL EXECUTE("SELECT LastName, FirstName FROM PERSONS WHERE LastName = ?";$a_LastName;$a_FirstName)
     If(Not(SQL End selection)) // If at least one record is found

        SQL LOAD RECORD(SQL all records) // Load all the records

        $UseSQL:=True // Chooses the way to integrate the data (demo only)

        If($UseSQL) // Use SQL requests
           SQL LOGOUT // Log out from the remote database
           SQL LOGIN(SQL_INTERNAL;"user";"password") // Log in to the local database
   // Starting from here all SQL requests are made on the local database
   // Save the $a_LastName and $a_FirstName arrays in the local PERSONS table
           SQL EXECUTE("INSERT INTO PERSONS(LastName, FirstName) VALUES (:$a_LastName, :$a_FirstName);")

        Else // Using 4D commands
           For($i;1;Size of array($a_LastName))
              CREATE RECORD([PERSONS])
              [PERSONS]LastName:=$a_LastName{$i}
              [PERSONS]FirstName:=$a_FirstName{$i}
              SAVE RECORD([PERSONS])
           End for
        End if
     End if
     SQL LOGOUT // Close the connection
  End if
 ```